 California Burn Injury Centers

 Some of the bravest clients my office meet are those who survive serious burn injuries suffered on the job, during a major car accident -- or after being exposed to harmful chemicals or other substances.
-When immediate diagnostic care and treatment is obtained, most of these patients can eventually return to highly functional lives.
+When immediate diagnostic care and treatment are obtained, most of these patients can eventually return to highly active lives.

 Always seek medical attention immediately if your burn injury is causing you severe pain.
 Be sure to have your doctor promptly evaluate you so that your injury won’t escalate in severity.

-- UC Davis, Firefighters Burn Institute, Regional Burn Center.
-Adults over the age of 18 frequently seek treatment in this center located next to the UC Davis Medical Center in Sacramento.
+UC Davis, Firefighters Burn Institute, Regional Burn Center.
+Adults over 18 frequently seek treatment in this center located next to the UC Davis Medical Center in Sacramento.
 On its website, this facility notes that it provides clinical services for various burn ailments and injuries – including the following ones.